asprenger/ray_vllm_inference/README.md

 # Ray vLLM Interence

-A simple example how to integrate [vLLM](https://github.com/vllm-project/vllm) with [Ray Serve](https://github.com/ray-project/ray) for fast and scalable LLM serving.
+A simple simple service that integrates [vLLM](https://github.com/vllm-project/vllm) with [Ray Serve](https://github.com/ray-project/ray) for fast and scalable LLM serving.

 vLLM is an open source LLM inference engine that supports the following features: